rtdoh55/Capstone-Code/README.md

 ### Rising Edge Slope
 This parameter is used to find the slope of the rising edge of the energy.
 This is important because in multi-site events there is a smaller slope because of the second deposit of energy.
 This was done through fitting a line to the waveform and extracting the slope as a parameter.
 ### Inflection Points
 This parameter is used to find the number of inflection points in our data.
-This was done using
+This was done using numpy gradient twice to find the second derivative Then I used np.sign to find the signs of the second derivative.
+This is because when the second derivative changes sign it is an inflection point.
+So I used np.diff to subtract the neighboring values and find where the values were either 2 or -2 and these would be the inflection points.
+### Area Growth Rate